 - Solfege (singing using Doh, Re, Mi, and so on)

-- Dalcroze Eurhythmics (gaining an understanding of music through movement)
+- Dalcroze Eurhythmics (an understanding of music through movement)

 - Colourstrings Method available to Cello students

 Melanie is always interested to teach pupils who wish to have instruction in any of the above instruments/subjects, and learn more about the musical language.
-Pupils of all ages are welcome and can be prepared for exams and public performances if desired.
+Pupils of all ages from four years old are welcome, and can be prepared for exams and other performing events if desired.
 She ensures that all pupils are able to progress both musically and technically in order for their learning to be consistent and their music-making fulfilling.

-Melanie is keen to tailor her teaching to suit the needs of each individual pupil in order to bring out the best in every pupil.
-She takes the well being, learning and safety of all her pupils seriously.
-Melanie is a member of The Musicians Union which provides Melanie with insurance cover as a professional player and teacher.
+Melanie tailors her teaching to suit the needs of each individual pupil in order to bring out the best in every pupil.
+She takes the well being and learning of all her pupils seriously.
+Melanie is a member of the Musicians Union which provides Melanie with insurance cover as a professional player and teacher.

 Being an educator as well as a performer, I believe in providing equal opportunities for all pupils.
-I also believe that each pupil should be treated as an individual so that a stable teacher/pupil dialogue is present.
-This allows smoother progress and for the pupil to reach a higher level of playing earlier.
+I believe that each pupil should be treated as an individual so that a stable teacher/pupil dialogue is present.
+This allows smoother and more satisfying progress and for the pupil to reach a higher level of playing earlier.

-A teacher should be a source of inspiration, therefore I teach in such a way that is structured and demanding but also encouraging and positive.
-I enjoy giving lessons that are balanced in which I aim to further develop the pupil’s technical skills while stimulating their creativity.
-This approach is important so that each pupil develops their understanding of the musical language and the best of their abilities is brought out.
+A teacher should be a source of inspiration, therefore I teach in such a way that is structured but also encouraging and fun.
+I enjoy giving lessons that are balanced, in which I develop the pupil’s technical skills while stimulating their creativity and increasing their understanding of Music as a whole.
+It is also important to allow the student to learn at their own pace, so that they have an overall good understanding.

 After receiving a lot of education in the Alexander Technique while a student, I am keen to ensure each pupil understands and is able to maintain good posture while playing.
-In doing this they understand how to use their body methodically and efficiently to gain greater control of the instrument sooner.
-As a result of the education I received while a student, Solfege (singing/ear training) and Dalcroze Eurhythmics (movement) are included in lessons too.
-These methods and approaches all greatly influenced my own playing skills and performance presence, and helped deepen my own understanding of the music I was playing.
+In doing this they understand how to use their body methodically and efficiently to gain greater control of the instrument.
+As a result of my education in Musicianship, I incorporate some Solfege (singing/ear training) and Dalcroze Eurhythmics (movement) into lessons too.
+These methods and approaches all greatly influenced my own learning, playing skills, confidence and performance presence, by deepening my own understanding of the music I was playing.

 Experience (current jobs/roles)

-- Private Tutoring (Greater Manchester): Cello, Piano, Violin, Solfege, Music Theory, Dalcroze & Chamber Music
+- Private Tutoring (Tain, Invergordon, Alness, near Inverness): Cello, Piano, Violin, Musicianship, Music Theory, & Chamber Music

 - Bowdoin International Music Fesitval, Maine (USA) 2005: Teaching assistant to Peter Howard